 When you work with a Huntsville car accident lawyer, we can build your case with evidence that defends you against accusations of fault.

 Every car accident case is different.
-Your lawyer will not be able to tell you how much you might receive in compensation until they know the details of your accident and injury.
+Your lawyer will not tell you how much you might receive in compensation until they know the details of your accident and injury.
 These can include economic damages, like medical expenses and property damage, and non-economic damages, like pain and suffering.

 - Costs of medical treatment (past and future)